TheDaemoness/IceAndShadow3/src/main/scala/README.md

 Scala: an unsealed `trait` that could be losslessly translated to a Java 8 interface.

-### "S" - Singleton/Static
-Java: a singleton OR a class whose only purpose is to group together static methods or constants.

-Scala: a non-package non-companion `object` that contains no implicit conversions.

 ### "T" - Trait
 Always written in Scala.
 A trait that does NOT fit the criteria for the `I` prefix.
 Often a mixin.